 Riparian areas are generally vegetated areas located adjacent to waterbodies that form the interface between terrestrial and aquatic areas.
 These areas protect water quality, remove contaminants, recharge groundwater, and are an important source of primary production for nutrient cycling and aquatic food webs.
 Riparian areas also provide habitat for a wide range of wildlife species, as well as flood storage and channel stability.
 The City of Eugene code (EC) states that "the overlay zone not only conserves the physical resources but also protects the water quality within the resource areas as a fundamental and essential requirement for continued survival of these biological systems" (EC 9.4900).
 The overlay zone establishes conservation setbacks that guide the planning, implementation, and management standards for multi-use development.
-These setbacks are established landward from a waterbody's top-of-high-bank (TOHB) or a waterbody's ordinary high water mark (OHWM).
+These setbacks are established landward from a waterbody's top-of-high-bank (TOHB, 100 feet for the Willamette River and 40 feet for the Millrace Slough) or a waterbody's ordinary high water mark (OHWM, 120 feet for the Willamette River and 50 feet for the Millrace Slough), whichever is largest.
+Areas developed prior to November 14, 2005 should be excluded from conservation setbacks (EC 9.4920 [5]).
+However, the conservation setback discussed in this report does not exclude these areas.
+In addition, the conservation setback described in this report does not include the buffers of any jurisdictional wetlands (if present) within the project study area (PSA).

-Riparian areas within the City are defined in the EC by a 100-foot setback from the TOHB and a 120-foot setback from the OHWM.
+Riparian areas within the City are defined in the EC by the area between the TOHB and the OHWM.
 The EC defines TOHB as "the highest point at which the bank meets the grade of the surrounding topography, characterized by an abrupt or noticeable change from a steeper grade to a less steep grade" [EC 9.4920 (1)c1].
 OHWM in the EC is defined as "the line on the bank or shore to which seasonal high water rises annually identified in the field by physical characteristics" [EC 9.4920 (1)c2].
-This report addresses the methodology employed in the TOHB and OHWM determinations in the North Campus area, and an analysis of the baseline functional conditions of the riparian area.
+This report addresses the methodology employed in the TOHB and OHWM determinations in the North Campus area, and an analysis of the baseline functional conditions and management recommendations for the riparian area.